Lemoncode/gatsby-by-sample/README.md

 Usually, we are going to start with Gatsby installing the `gatsby-cli` to create initial project with some [Gatsby starter](https://www.gatsbyjs.org/docs/starters/).
 But this sample is the starter sample for next one.

-### 00 Implementation
+### 01-hello-gatsby

-In this sample we are going to start working with Gatsby pages, React components, images, Graphql, dynamic pages and connect it with Contentful.
+In this sample we are going to start working with Gatsby.

+### 02-navigation

+In this sample we will add some page navigation with Gatsby.

+### 03-handling-images

+In this sample we will config all necessary plugins to work with images.

+### 04-blog-from-md

+In this sample we will create a blog using local markdown files.

+### 05-blog-from-contentful

+In this sample we will create a blog using Contentful to store data.

+### 06-deploy-to-netlify

+In this sample we will deploy this app to Netlify.

 # About Basefactor + Lemoncode